Nastel/tnt4j-stream-jmx/README.md

 Note, we also define Solr JMX connection port there - `port=18983`.

 **NOTE:** if some configuration token needs to be omitted (like some `user names` or `passwords` in our configuration), you can use `.` symbol as configuration token placeholder.
-New stanzas based connections configuration will come soon.

 ##### How to migrate Source definitions from single to multi VM sampling